Findus23/docs/docs/about/grand-theory.rst

 The grand theory
 ================

 This is a description of how Firefly III works.
 The "grand theory".

 Firefly III has been built around how I manage my finances.
-Please read this carefully so we match on how to do things.
+Please read this carefully, so we match on how to do things.

 The general idea
 ----------------